Tony Curtis Says Thank You, Jack Lemmon Gets a Pie in the Face, & Tony and Natalie Wood Almost Light Each Other On Fire! It's The Great Race.

 “So everybody got a nice raise, thanks to Irving.
 If someone had done that for me I’d have gone over to his house with roses, saying ‘Thank you for what you’ve done for me.’
 But I never heard a word from either Jack Lemmon or Blake.
 Times like this left me feeling alone, and perplexed.”

-Lazar also got Tony a percentage of the film, and Tony continued to receive royalties from The Great Race until his passing.
+Lazar also got Tony a percentage of the film, and Tony continued to receive royalties from The Great Race until his passing in 2010.

 And, Tony made sure to say thank you: